lewagon/dotfiles/05-Rails/02-Rails-CRUD/02-Rails-Task-Manager/README.md

 To create the checkboxes visuals in your view for each task, import Bootstrap & Font Awesome CDNs in the `<head>` of your `application.html.erb`.

 Then, in your view, use conditionals.
-If your task is completed, display the checked square, else, display an empty square (as a hint 😉, look for `check-square` and `square` icons on fontawesome 😉).
+If your task is completed, display the checked square, else, display an empty square (as a hint 😉, search for `check-square` and `square` icons on fontawesome 😉).